jchook/rewait/docs/functions/retry.md

 the balance of the interval time before retrying.
 The interval defaults to 250ms.

-The timeout value throws an `Error` immediately after the given duration, even if it has async processes still in progress.
-Defaults to Infinity.
+The timeout controller throws an `Error` immediately after the duration, even with an async processes still in progress.
+It defaults to Infinity.

 The returned `Promise` only resolves once all supplied check functions pass.
 It returns the result of all the check functions.
 If you passed in a single